 A key for Sector Six was provided to Gideon’s Gaming by Aivaras Klimas.

 Consider checking out my review of Neon Abyss.
+If you enjoy this content, consider supporting it via my Creator Store or Kofi page.

-- Fun side scrolling shoot em up gameplay
+- Fun side-scrolling shoot ’em up gameplay

 - Neat art design